 Map 3 shows the current road system.
-Grand River Avenue, Charlotte Highway, Keefer Road and Clarksville Road/Kent Street are all paved Ionia County Primary roads.
+Grand River Avenue, Charlotte Highway, Keefer Road, and Clarksville Road/Kent Street are all paved Ionia County Primary roads.
 Musgrove Highway and Tupper Lake Road east of Charlotte Highway are both County Primary roads, but they are unpaved.
 Peake Road east of Grand River Avenue is an unpaved County Primary road, but there is a 1/2-mile portion that has been paved west of Interstate 96.
+Peake Road between Grand River Avenue and Charlotte Highway was resurfaced with limestone since the last Master Plan update.
+The intersection of Peake Road at Grand River Ave at Frost was also improved with asphalt paving to protect the intersection from the spread of dirt road debris.